 - Being tired.
 When your body is tired, it doesn’t have the resources or energy to fight off the causes of colds, flu and other health issues.

 - Weakened Immune System.
 If your immune system is compromised or you've been diagnosed with a condition that affects this system, your body will be more susceptible to viruses in the surrounding environment.

 - Airborne pollution and germs.
 As with droplets transferred through the air, airborne pollutants and germs are constantly surrounding us and can take a toll on our overall health.

 - Impure water.
-Dirty water is a well-known culprit when it comes to getting sick.
-Waterborne germs and pollutants can do just as much damage to your system as their airborne brethren.
+Dirty water is a well-known culprit when it comes to getting sick and having an upset stomach.
+Waterborne germs and pollutants can do just as much damage to your system and immunity as their airborne brethren.

 - Toxins from skincare, soaps, shampoos.
 While the soap or shampoo you are using may not be the direct cause of your sickness, the heavy metals and chemicals used in these products likely aren’t helping your body fight off whatever has you under the weather.

 - Hand-to-hand contact.
 We touch our mouths, scratch our noses, itch our eyes and use our hands all day for a variety of activities.
 If you aren’t washing your hands often and correctly, your hands may be carrying all of the germs you never wanted to learn about.2